 git clone http://users.physik.fu-berlin.de/~jtt/fsc2.git

-from within the directory created by 'git clone' - whenever you feel like it.
+run from within the directory created by 'git clone' whenever you feel like it.

 Since fsc2 is open source there are no obligations attached except those imposed by the GPL (v3) license it is (in nearly all parts) distributed under.
 But I definitely would be delighted to hear from you if you use it and what for.
 And if you feel like citing it in a publication it was used for that won't make me unhappy - sending me an (electronic) copy of the paper would be great;-)

 fsc2 requires a number of libraries, and one of them is the XForms GUI toolkit for X. The version you get with several Linux distributions isn't up-to-date (actually chances are that it's several years old) since development of XForms had stalled a bit for some time.
-I strongly recommend that you use the newest available version which you can download from here:
+I strongly recommend that you use the currently stable version, which you can download from here:

 As one of the maintainers of XForms I always test that new versions work with fsc2.
 Unfortunately I am not able distribute binary packages of the library, so you will have to compile and install the library from source, but hopefully that isn't too difficult (see the INSTALL file in the top directory).
 Please contact me if you should encounter problems.